sunfounder/pico_4wd_car/docs/source/module/grayscale_create_module.rst

     is_on_edge()
     get_line_status()

 .. note::

     The final encapsulated library ``grayscale.py`` has been saved in ``pico_4wd_car-v2.0\libs``, which may differ from the ones shown in the course, so please refer to the file under ``libs`` path when using it.

-#.
+**1. Create Grayscale class**

     Encapsulate the code related to the grayscale module into a library, as follows.

     .. code-block:: python